 I’m sure I’m not the only one who does this.

-Or you could be working on a project at work and you’ve left your to-do list or your notes somewhere, it can be annoying.
+Or you could be working on a project at work, leaving your to-do list or notes somewhere.

 The memo brick has a variety of templates for personal use.

 It is perfect for young professionals to middle-aged entrepreneurs.